vijay-karavadra/graph-rag/docs/index.md

 # Graph RAG

-Graph RAG provides retrievers combining **unstructured** similarity-search on vectors and **structured** traversal of metadata properties.
+Graph RAG provides retrievers that combine **unstructured** similarity-search on vectors and **structured** traversal of metadata properties.
 These retrievers are implemented using the metadata search functionality of existing vector stores, **allowing you to traverse your existing vector store**!